Getting customers to that site is the next, often trickier, step.

 To optimize your permalinks in the block editor, click the Edit button next to any page or post’s current link.
 At first, it may look like a string of numbers, or it will copy over your post title.
 The specific part that you can edit here is called the slug.

-Make sure to use your primary keyword(s) in the slug, and keep the link at a reasonable length, so that it doesn’t get shortened in the search results.
+Make sure to use your primary keyword(s) in the slug.
+Keep the link at a reasonable length, so that it doesn’t get shortened in the search results.

 When you start your sites, you can set your default permalink appearance in Settings > Permalinks, and choose whether they’re ordered under a folder by date, for example: